cjacker/opensource-toolchain-pic/README.md

 After installation, you should have `gcbasic` command on your PATH.

-By the way, the source file suffix of gcbasic is 'gcb', it can not be detect automatically as basic source file by editors. for example, you can add
+By the way, the source file suffix of gcbasic is 'gcb', it can not be detect automatically as basic source file by editors. for vim, you can add

 ```
 autocmd BufNewFile,BufRead *.gcb set syntax=basic